PulkitChangoiwala/Stormy/README.md

 #Stormy

-AppD project done for learning API handling.
-It is a Weather forecast app
+It is a Weather forecast app using OpenWeatherMap API.